sharonmiracle/Coding/README.md

 5) Program to check if a number is Palindrome or not
 6) Program to count the number of vowels in a word
 7) Program to count the number of consonants in a word
+8) Program to check if a number is Even or Odd